- 5 Level Tablespoons (100g) Plain Flour

-- 2 Heaped tablespoons Half fat Creme Fraiche (60g)
+- 2 Heaped tablespoons (60g) Half Fat Crème Fraîche

 Always check the label of each ingredient for allergy warnings.

-2. Trim the tops and tails of the spring onion and then slice.
+- Trim the tops and tails of the spring onion and then slice.
 Add spring onion, peas and sweetcorn to the bowl and mix well.
+Hold back a small handful of spring onion for garnishing at the end.

-5. Turn the fritters over after approximately 5 minutes or until golden brown.
-Once cooked repeat for the remainder of the mixture.
+- Turn the fritters over after approximately 5 minutes or until golden brown.
+Once cooked, repeat for the remainder of the mixture.
 It should make 8 fritters.

 Nutrition labels on the front of packaging